Mat0u5/PastLife/README.md

 ## How to play:
 ### Client:
 1. Install the https://ornithemc.net installer.
-2. Open it, select the **client** environment, and install the desired version of Minecraft (based on the session you're on). **If in version beta 1.2_02 or 1.7.3:**  Make sure to select check "Historical Versions" otherwise the beta versions won't show up.
+2. Open it, select the **client** environment, and install the desired version of Minecraft (based on the session you're on). **If in mc version beta 1.2_02 or beta 1.7.3:**  Make sure to select check "Historical Versions" otherwise the beta versions won't show up.
 3. Open folder where you installed it, and add the mod jar file to the `mods` folder.
 4. Open the Minecraft launcher, select the Ornithe profile, and run the game.

 ### Server:
 1. Install the https://ornithemc.net installer.
-2. Open it, select the **server** environment, and install the desired version of Minecraft (based on the session you're on).
-Make sure to select check "Historical Versions" otherwise the beta versions won't show up.
+2. Open it, select the **server** environment, and install the desired version of Minecraft (based on the session you're on). **If in mc version beta 1.2_02 or beta 1.7.3:** Make sure to select check "Historical Versions" otherwise the beta versions won't show up.
 3. Open the folder where you installed the server and run the `fabric-server-launch.jar` file to first start the server.
-4. **If in version beta 1.2_02 or 1.7.3:** Open server.properties and **set "online-mode" to false**.
+4. **If in mc version beta 1.2_02 or beta 1.7.3:** Open server.properties and **set "online-mode" to false**.
 This is required, as online-mode does NOT work in the oldest versions
 5. Add the mod jar file to the `mods` folder in the server directory.
 6. That's it, just run the server (`fabric-server-launch.jar`) and you're done!